 The share capital of the Company amounts to CHF 10 660 650, divided into 1 600 000 registered shares with a par value of CHF 3 each and 390 710 bearer shares with a par value of CHF 15 each.
 Each share carries one vote.
-For details regarding paid-in, authorized, and conditional capital, refer to the Notes to Financial Statements of the Company, note 3 as well as to article 6 of the Articles of Incorporation, governing the exclusion of shareholders' subscription rights.
-There were no changes in the share capital during the yearly reporting period that ended on March 31, 2014 and the previous financial year.
-For information on changes in the share capital in the financial year 2011/12, please refer to the Annual Report 2011/12.
-The Company has not issued any profitsharing certificates (Genussscheine).
-There are no restrictions on transferability or registrations of shares.
+For details regarding paid-in, authorized, and conditional capital, refer to the Notes to the Financial Statements of the Company, note 3 as well as to article 6 of the Articles of Incorporation, governing the exclusion of shareholders' subscription rights.
+There were no changes in the share capital during the yearly reporting period that ended on March 31, 2016 and the preceding two financial years.
+The Company has not issued any profit-sharing certificates (Genussscheine) or participation certificates (Partizipationsscheine).
+There are no restrictions on transferability or registrations of shares provided that the purchaser provides to the Company certain information set out in article 5 of the Articles of Incorporation.
 There are no convertible bonds or options issued by the Company or any of its subsidiaries with respect to the shares of the Company.

-Corporate Governance Board of Directors
+Board of Directors